danielreyes9756/micmp/README.md

 ## How to test
 * create a compile file
 ```
- gcc micmp.c micmpMain.c "_this command create a default file to compile called a.out_"
+ gcc micmp.c micmpMain.c "this command create a default file to compile called a.out, to change the name use -o name"
  ```
 * execute
 ```